TheEconomist/the-economist-conquests/README.md

 ![](plots/conquests_by_country.png?raw=true)

-In addition, one can find the script use to provide the raw data for the opening animation in the script folder.
-Should there be any issue, please open an issue here, or email sondresolstad@economist.com
+In addition, one can find the script used to provide the raw data for the opening animation in the script folder.
+If you see any way to improve this work, please open an issue here, or email sondresolstad@economist.com.

 ## Sources: